 When you’re with the person you like, thoughts of having a romantic partner fly out the window and you share your darkest fears and deepest thoughts with them because it feels like the right thing to do.
 You know you’ve found your soul mate even if there’s no romance involved.

 They “get you” more than anyone else could

 While everyone else is flabbergasted at your antiques and craziness, your partner understands you the most.
 There aren’t any boundaries between you and your partner, and you complete each other’s sentences or read each others’ minds.

 There’s never an uncomfortable silence between the two of you because you share so many interests.
 The only thing is, even after spending hours together talking, once you leave each other, you may just remember something you forgot to say.

 There’s a small dose of jealousy at the mention of another friend

 Just like other relationships, the third wheel in a queerplatonic relationship is a painful concept.
 However, it’s not the idea of the person you like having other friends that are painful; you just don’t want them to make conversation about their other friends while you’re present.
-You feel all sorts of special when you’re with your partner and the thought of them mentioning someone else spoils the broth for you.
+You feel all sorts of special when you’re with your partner and the thought of them mentioning someone else spoils them both for you.
 However, the feeling isn’t lost on you, they feel the same way too.

 While other people voice their opinions about the relationship you have with the person you like, you both know that it’s special and pure.
 They make you feel complete and brighten up your world in a non-romantic way.
-Whatever suspicions other people may have of you doesn’t matter, all that matters is that you keep this special bond going.
+Whatever suspicions other people may have of you don’t matter, all that matters is that you keep this special bond going.